Hot Shots (1956 film)

-Hot Shots is a 1956 comedy film starring The Bowery Boys.
+Hot Shots is a 1956 American comedy film starring The Bowery Boys.
 The film was released on December 23, 1956 by Monogram Pictures and is the forty-third film in the series.
 It was directed by Jean Yarbrough and written by Jack Townley.

 Plot

 A spoiled child television star steals Sach and Duke's car.
 After retrieving the vehicle, the duo "teach the kid a lesson".
 Television executives, who are disgruntled by the child, are impressed by the duo who are then hired to watch after the boy.
 The child's uncle/manager is not happy with Sach and Duke's influence over the child so he gets the two fired and then kidnaps the boy for ransom, to cover up his stealing the boy's earnings.
 Sach and Duke then rescue him.